DBordeleau/ottawa-housing-scraper/README.md

-# Ottawa Housing Market Analytics Platform
+# Ottawa Housing Market Analytics Dashboard

 A full-stack web application that automatically scrapes Ottawa housing market data from a weekly summary post in the /r/ottawa subreddit and visualizes trends through an interactive Next.js dashboard.